neil-ca/algorithms-ds/README.md

-# Serie of algorithms in go
+# Collection of algorithms in go